 Chair Yoga for Seniors Beginners at Workplace

 The vast majority of us spend time sitting in front of a computer screen in the office.
 Your body fills with stress and fatigue and the only time for rest is during lunch or washroom breaks.
 Practising chair yoga with proper spinal movements and a complete focus on breathing helps keep the mind and body alert.

-There are many chair yoga for seniors beginners poses that help you find relief from fatigue and chronic pain, both of which come as you enter old age.
+There are many chair yoga for senior beginners poses that help you find relief from fatigue and chronic pain, both of which come as you enter old age.
 Before moving ahead let’s see how chair yoga helps professionals stay fit while working at the office.

 Yoga for Elderly Beginners – The Poses

 It does not matter how much time you spend practising different chair yoga poses.
 Chair Yoga still does wonders when it comes to handling all the stress and anxiety of daily life.
 The good news is you need not rely on any health club memberships to start the practice.

 Chair yoga has specific poses to help you age gracefully by avoiding many health problems that follow ageing.
 Let us find out about these poses in detail.

 1. Seated Mountain Pose